 - Plan warming window treatments.
 Hang thermal drapes or on-trend wooden plantation shutters as attractive multitasking window treatments ... these decor accemts will do dual duty by keeping your open space comfy.
 Close them against the cold when those oh-so-early winter evenings set in, but then open them the next morning to reap the warming benefits of sunlight during the day.

 - Warm the floor.
-Radiant underfloor heating is highly recommended; HVAC experts advise that hydronic (water-based) works better than electric radiant heating in most open plan homes.
+Finding an HVAC pro to install radiant underfloor heating is highly recommended; hydronic (water-based) works better than electric radiant heating in most open plan homes.
 Underfloor heating can be added in when you construct a home or remodel an existing one (but if you don’t envision new flooring in your immediate future, you’ll find that wall-mounted radiant heating is easier to retrofit).
 Covering your cold floor with plush area rugs or a thick carpet is an easy DIY, budget-friendly alternative.

 Laura Firszt writes for networx.com.